 Porridge and oatmeal make the ultimate pre-workout breakfast.
 This pre-workout food contains complex carbohydrates and is also a great source of the soluble fiber, beta-glucan.
 By consuming oats around 2 hours before a workout, you’ll be able to satisfy your hunger throughout your workouts whilst getting a great source of slow-releasing energy.
 Try adding a scoop of protein powder to your porridge.
 That way you’ll also get a great source of protein and amino acids.

 Chicken, Rice/Whole Grain Bread

-Chicken, rice (brown is preferred), whole grain bread (or vegetables) is the classic choice of a healthy meal.
+Chicken, rice (brown is preferred), and whole-grain bread (or vegetables) is the classic choice for a healthy meal.
 Combining a good source of lean protein and complex carbohydrates provide amino acids to promote anabolism (muscle growth) and a slow-releasing source of energy.
 Consume a meal like this around 2-3 hours before a workout.

 Last but not least, protein shakes.
 If you’re on the go and in a hurry or none of the above appeal to you, a quick protein shake can solve your pre-workout problems.
 By consuming a shake with a good source of fast-releasing protein, such as whey protein, with simple carbohydrates like maltodextrin powder, you can get all the pre-workout nutrients you need in a matter of minutes.

 - Cereals (with more than three grams of fiber) and milk

 - Hummus and raw veggies